xiangp126/Let-Tmux/SSH_OVER_SSH.md

 ```

 # for git use
-for git push origin master use
+for git push use, note that: git pull uses https not ssh.

+only https usage need not following configuration.

 ``` bash
 > cd ~/.ssh
 # add config with below contents.